home-assistant/home-assistant.io/source/_integrations/nest.markdown

 Now that you have authentication configured, you will create a Nest Device Access Project which *requires a US$5 fee*.
 Once completed, you will have a *Device Access Project ID*.

 1. Go to the [Device Access Registration](https://developers.google.com/nest/device-access/registration) page.

+{% note %}
+Read the warnings on the page before proceeding, including warnings about Google Account type limitations.
+{% endnote %}

-Click on the button **[Go to the Device Access Console](https://console.nest.google.com/device-access/)**.
+1. Click on the button **[Go to the Device Access Console](https://console.nest.google.com/device-access/)**.
     ![Screenshot of Device Access Registration](/images/integrations/nest/device_access.png)

 2. Check the box to "Accept the Terms of Service" and click **Continue to Payment** where you need to pay a fee (currently US$5).
     ![Screenshot of accepting terms](/images/integrations/nest/accept_terms.png)

-{% note %}
-It is currently not possible to share/be invited to a home with a G-Suite account.
-Make sure that you pay the fee with an account that has access to your devices.
-{% endnote %}

 3. Now the [Device Access Console](https://console.nest.google.com/device-access/project-list) should be visible.
 Click on **Create project**.